Bengal Tiger (2015 film): Release

 Initially planned for a global release on 18 September 2015 (coinciding with Ganesh Chaturthi), the film's release date was announced as 5 November 2015 by Ravi Teja, making it one of the Diwali releases of the year, after plans to release during the Navratri festive season were called off to avoid clash with Bruce Lee - The Fighter and Akhil.
-The film's release was postponed twice—once on mutual consent with the makers of Akhil from 5 to 27 November 2015, and again to 10 December 2015 to avoid clash with Size Zero and Shankaraabharanam after holding discussions with Prasad V Potluri and Kona Venkat.
+The film's release was postponed twice—once on mutual consent with the makers of Akhil from 5 to 27 November 2015, and again to 10 December 2015 to avoid clash with Size Zero and Shankaraabharanam after holding discussions with Prasad V. Potluri and Kona Venkat.

 Global Cinemas acquired the film's theatrical distribution rights for the Nizam region.
 Tata DoCoMo entered into a co-branding partnership with this film in late October 2015 and announced itself as the "exclusive telecom partner" of the film.
-In India, Bengal Tiger was released in 750 screens, out of which 600 screens were from Andhra Pradesh and Nizam region.
-The global screen count stood at approximately 1000 screens.

 Home media

-The Hindi dubbing rights were sold for 26 million to a Mumbai-based distributor which is the highest ever amount for a Ravi Teja's film.
+The Hindi dubbing rights were sold for ₹2.60 crore to a Mumbai-based distributor which is the highest ever amount for a Ravi Teja's film.
 A limited release was planned in Maharashtra and the distributors made an agreement with a leading Hindi film channel to screen it on the national network after 60 days of the release of the original Telugu version.
-The global satellite rights of the film were sold for 78 million.
+The global satellite rights of the film were sold for ₹7.80 crore.